-Also Read: What luxury buyers are looking for in homes?
+Also Read: What Luxury Buyers are looking for in Homes?

-- Sometimes a real estate agent can pressurize the buyer into buying a property because the seller offers the agent a good commission.
+- Sometimes a real estate agent can pressurize the buyer to buying a property because the seller offers the agent a good commission.
 On the other hand, as a buyer, if you distrust the agent, then you might let go of a good opportunity assuming that he is looking out for the seller and not you.
 In either case, trust plays a major role.